 Hereditary Thyroid Cancer: Part 2

-In Part 1 of this series on hereditary thyroid cancer we discussed risk factors that increase the likelihood of an hereditary predisposition to thyroid cancer.
-In this post we outline four hereditary cancer syndromes that increase the risk to develop thyroid cancer, and their features.
+In Part 1 of this series on hereditary thyroid cancer, we discussed red flags that increase the likelihood of a hereditary predisposition to thyroid cancer.
+In this post, we outline four hereditary cancer syndromes that increase the risk to develop thyroid cancer and their features.

 Hereditary Cancer Syndromes that Involve the Thyroid